 Emotional Kids Need This Life Skill

-When the intensity increases and your child loses control it’s important to take a Break.
+When the intensity increases and your child loses control it’s important for your child to take a Break.
 With young children, as young as two or three years old, have them sit in a particular place, a chair, a carpet square, the hallway, or a bottom step.
 For older children you might send them to the hall or to the parent’s room or to another quiet place.

-Of course sending a child to take a Break is often met with resistance, especially when a child is angry.
+Of course sending a child to take a Break is often met with resistance, especially when the child is angry.
 That’s all the more reason why it’s an essential skill to learn.
 Children must learn to settle down.

 A Break is Not a Time Out

 Two differences are important.
 First, the child knows that the objective in taking a Break is a changed heart, and, second, the child also helps determine the length of time spent in the break place, coming back only when ready for a debriefing.
-See Parent game changer: training vs correction.

 These two differences between Time Out and a Break change the posture of the parent.
 With Time Out, the parent is the policeman, keeping the child in the chair until the sentence for misbehavior has been served.
 With a Break, the parent is eagerly waiting for the child to return so that positive family life can continue.
-Reinforcing disciple vs punishment.

 Use the Break for Heart Change

-Have the child sit in the hall or on the top step or some other boring place.
+Have the child sit in the hall or on the bottom step or some other boring place.
 After the child has settled down, then he or she needs to come back to you and talk about the problem.

 For Some Kids, This is Quite Difficult